Financial Aid Checklist

 • If you have a credit balance from financial aid after your bill is paid, you can use this credit to purchase your books prior to the start of the term through eCampus.

 • Fall semester tuition bill is due.
-Log into your My NPRC Student Portal to pay your tuition
+Log into your My NPRC Student Portal to pay tuition.

-• Spring Fall semester bill notification arrives in your school student account.
-Share this with your intended authorized payor if they are helping to pay the bill and make them an authorized user through the Payment Center.
+• Spring semester bill notification arrives in your school student account.
+Share this with your intended authorized payor if they are helping to pay the bill, and make them an authorized user through the Payment Center.
 Your financial aid will appear as a credit on the bill.

 • Spring semester tuition bill is due.
 Log into your My NPRC Student Portal to pay your tuition.

-• Your financial aid awards will not be disbursed to your student account until after the schedule adjustment period has ended. (if all steps have been completed).
+• Financial Aid Awards will not be disbursed to your student account until after the schedule adjustment period has ended.
+(If all steps have been completed).

 • If there are excess student aid funds after the tuition bill is paid in full, you will receive a refund.
 Direct deposit expedites the refund process.